bigsondev/knowledge-pills/README.md

 # BigsonDev - Knowledge Pills

-# Warm Welcome ❤️
+# Welcome ❤️

 Hi there, great you seek knowledge.

 Knowledge Pills are helpful code examples & theory to help you progress as a Frontend Developer.
 They are e.g. JavaScript/HTML/CSS/React snippets of solutions and answers you might need when implementing your projects.

+# Projects

+When it comes to projects, you can check out the [Library](https://bigsondev.com/library/) on my website as it's a newly announced section, where you can work on real-world coding assignments.

+# Support

 **I'm doing my best to fill this repository with a lot of pills. 💊**

-You can support me by visiting [BigsonDev](https://bigsondev.com) website.
+You can support me by visiting [BigsonDev](https://bigsondev.com) website and doing some activities, e.g. reading a blog, grabbing mentoring from me, or just having fun solving code challenges.

-Feel free to read an article, do some interactive coding challenge, or just reach out to me for Frontend mentorship.
+If you have any ideas on which Knowledge Pills should I work next, feel free to reach out to me.

 # Get in touch